 - Comes with a simple and user-friendly, lightweight desktop interface.

-- Provides all the important functions an operating system should have.
+- It provides all the important functions an operating system should have.

 - Simple to configure.